Using baselines and baseline groups to manage the updates and upgrades of ESXi hosts is a multi-stage process.

-- You create baselines by combining bulletins from the depot and using manually uploaded ESXi ISO images.
+- Create baselines by combining bulletins from the depot and using manually uploaded ESXi ISO images.

 You can also combine several non-conflicting baselines to create a baseline group.
 Baseline groups can contain different types of baselines.
 If a baseline group contains both upgrade and patch or extension baselines, the upgrade runs first.For more information about creating baselines and baseline groups, see Creating and Working with Baselines and Baseline Groups.

-- You attach the baselines to individual ESXi hosts or container objects for ESXi hosts.
+- Attach the baselines to individual ESXi hosts or container objects for ESXi hosts.

 For more information, see Attach Baselines and Baseline Groups to Objects.

-- You check the compliance of ESXi hosts against a selected baseline or baseline group.
+- Check the compliance of ESXi hosts against a selected baseline or baseline group.

 You can run a compliance check on an individual ESXi host or a container object.